trigger warning for mentions of rape/sexual assault

 In “reading recent,” I had Madeline Steven’s novel Devotion ordered to my college library.
 It sounded intriguing and it promised a dynamic relationship between two female characters (or, at least, I thought it did.)
 Someone had offhandedly mentioned to me too that it fell into a category of queer fiction as well, and I was even more excited to see what was in store.

 Reading Devotion went by in a flash.
-I started and finished in just a few days* (*which I know doesn’t sound impressive, but on top of uni work and other things, a few days is pretty quick for me) and every time I forcefully put it down, I found myself continuing to think about it.
+I started and finished in just a few days* and every time I forcefully put it down, I found myself continuing to think about it.
 I took this as a good sign, as an indication that the book was making an impression.
 That didn’t turn out to be quite the case.

 My initial review of Devotion, once I had finished it, was glowing.
 I praised the aesthetic, the writing, the ease with which the story was read.
 It felt like watching a movie with a peach-colored filter, giving it a highly romanticized appeal.
 I thought it really was a good book in the afterglow of finishing it.

 A day passed and I started to feel more disappointed.
 The more I thought about the book, the more I realized I wasn’t satisfied with it.
 I couldn’t quite put my finger on it, but it didn’t sit well with me.
 It wasn’t until I had a chat with my mum (who is also an avid reader) and she conveyed her surprise in that I had reviewed the book so highly.
 It was then that I realized what was bothering me so much: the story didn’t have an ending.